Repair WorkflowRepair Workflow Guide11 min read

 What usually separates the best systems from average ones

 The strongest systems reduce reconstruction.
 Staff do not have to guess what was promised, what was used, or why the job is still open.
-The queue answers those questions directly.
+The queue answers those questions directly, and the intake still makes sense hours later instead of only looking clean at check-in.

 Where this guide should lead